resugar/resugar/README.md

 # esnext

 Use tomorrow's JavaScript syntax today.
+[Try it now in your browser](http://square.github.io/esnext/).

 **NOTE:** This project is early alpha.
 Use it in production at your own risk.
 For a more robust project with similar goals, see [Google's Traceur][traceur].